 You may have shopped at a co-op without truly understanding its definition and purpose.
 Co-ops eschew the traditional business model for a more even playing field when it comes to ownership.

-Co-ops are a “cooperative business,” owned and managed by their members.
+Co-ops are a “cooperative businesses,” owned and managed by their members.
 This type of business must adhere to seven core principles, as set by the National Cooperative Business Association (NCBA), including voluntary, open membership, democratic member control, and a focus on localized sustainability.

 You might have the impression that co-ops are, by definition, small businesses, but that couldn’t be further from the truth.
 Numerous large corporations operate under sustainable practices and are worker-owned, including New Belgium Brewing in Fort Collins, Colorado, and the food company Organic Valley.

-New Belgium rewards employees with membership after one year of employment, and produces 12 percent of its energy needs on-site.
+New Belgium rewards employees with membership after one year of employment and produces 12 percent of its energy needs on-site.
 The company’s core values include environmental stewardship and a balance between the needs of the company and its employees.
 New Belgium rakes in more than $225 million annually.

 That number pales in comparison, however, to the estimated $1.1 billion in annual sales reported by Organic Valley.
 The company is the largest organic farming co-op in North America.
 The company is based in La Farge, Wisconsin, and employs 932 people, many of whom are millennials looking to make a positive impact on the planet.